F 3 GEOGRAPHY

 • 1990 recorded the lowest export quantity.

-• A circle which has been subdivided into degrees used to represent statistical data where component values have been converted in degrees.
+• A circle subdivided into degrees used to represent statistical data where component values have been converted into degrees.

 Major countries producing commercial vehicles in the world in 000s